 This conflict resolution training workshop is for:

-- Communications professionals.
+- Communication professionals.

 - Anyone responsible for communicating with the public or specific communities about projects that impact them.

-This conflict resolution training workshop will allow you to:
+This training workshop will help you:

 - Understand 12 factors and reasons for people’s negative emotions and be better able to predict and prevent public anger.